wp-plugins/genesis-club-lite/readme.txt

 * Can be used for FAQ category or FAQ sub-category
 * Can have the category FAQ display all the posts (questions) in the category  (not limited  by WordPress posts_per_page settings)

+FONTS MODULE:

+* Easy to add Google Fonts
+* Easy to use Google Font Effects
+* Single click to install Font Awesome 4.3.0 from Bootstrap CDN

 GOOGLE CALENDAR MODULE:

 * Embed a Google Calendar on your page where the users can adjust the timezone so they can see your meetings and webinars scheduled in their own time zone
 * The [genesis_club_calendar] shortcode allows you to use multiple calendars, with different sizes and color settings

-GOOGLE FONTS MODULE:

-* Easy to add Google Fonts
-* Eays to use Google Font Effects

 ICONS MODULE: